 Nope!
 Most of the alcohol evaporates while cooking, leaving behind the deep rich flavors from the dark beer.
 These beans won’t get anyone drunk, but there will be a small amount of alcohol still in them.

 You can keep any leftover beans stored in an airtight container in the fridge for about 4 to 5 days.
 You could also freeze these drunken beans in smaller individual portions.

 - 14 ounces canned diced tomatoes

-Add the bacon to a large stock pot over medium heat and fry until nearly crisp.
+- Add the bacon to a large stock pot or dutch oven over medium heat and fry until nearly crisp.

-Add the beans and water to the pot.
+- Add the beans, water, beer, tomatoes, chili powder, and cumin to the pot.
 Bring to a boil, reduce to a simmer, and cover.

 - Cook, covered, for 1 hour 30 minutes, stirring every 30 minutes.

 - Remove the lid from the beans and stir.
 Continue cooking uncovered for 1 hour.
 Once beans are cooked through and tender, add additional water to the pot to reach your desired consistency.
 We like to leave the beans thick.